-2 Damage control measures obstruct normal agricultural practices
+2. Damage control measures obstruct good farming practices

 The proposed European plans for co-existence make it clear that separating GM and GM-free agriculture requires massive regulatory intervention.
-Crops have to be segregated by distance and barriers, seeds have to be certified at low levels (0.1%-0.3%), funds need to be established to compensate non-GM farmers for contamination, post-harvest handling systems need to be developed, and so on.6
+Crops have to be segregated by distance and barriers, seeds have to be certified as non-GM, funds need to be established to compensate non-GM farmers for contamination, post-harvest handling systems need to be developed, and so on.